-Genetic Counseling Program begins at Indiana State University
+Genetic Counseling Program

 The Master of Science in Genetic Counseling Program (MSGC) is an interdisciplinary program between the College of Graduate and Professional Studies, College of Arts and Sciences, and the Bayh College of Education at Indiana State University.

-Indiana State University now offers a two year master’s degree for genetic counseling.
-The mission of the Program is to consistently prepare students with exceptional technical knowledge and skills in genetics, genomics, and psychological counseling that will enable them to be successful in all aspects of genetic counseling.
+Indiana State University offers a two year master’s degree for genetic counseling.
+The mission of the program is to consistently prepare students with exceptional technical knowledge and skills in genetics, genomics, and psychological counseling that will enable them to be successful in all aspects of genetic counseling.
 The program will foster an environment that helps students develop ambition for educating others and generates a passion for lifelong learning.

 During the first year, students are on the Indiana State University Campus for course work, laboratories, patient simulations through the Rural Health Innovation Collaborative, and clinical experience at the Indiana State University Genetic Counseling Clinic at Union Hospital.
 During the second year of the program, the students have the opportunity to travel the country for a variety of clinical skills while continuing online course work.
 Students participate in approximately six different clinical specialty experiences (prenatal, pediatric, oncology, ophthalmology, industry, etc.) to gain first hand skills as a genetic counselor.
 By participating in different hospital/industrial systems, our students will have a wide breadth of knowledge and skills that will make them competitive in any job market.